This article is part of the 7-part Testing LangGraph Applications series. The examples come from the langgraph-testing-demo repository.

 Final Thought

-Not because the model is bad — but because no one tested how the system behaves when things go wrong.
+This isn’t because the model is bad, but because there were never any tests for how the system as a whole behaves when things go wrong.